osxmidi/LinVst/Tested-VST-Plugins/README.md

 The winbind and libntlm0 and gnutls packages might need to be installed for net access.

+Kontakt tries to install the vc redist dlls and they might not actually get installed.

+To install the real vc redist dlls (in a dll override way) use winetricks vcrunxxxx.

 **Waves plugins**.

 Waves Central v11 needs windows powershell which does not currently work.